 Orientation of the Basketball Court

-Ideally the baselines and half-court line of the basketball court should run parallel East to West.
+Ideally, the baselines and half-court line of the basketball court should run parallel from east to west.
 That way, players on either team will not be forced to look directly into the sun.
 In a pinch, you can build a basketball court in any direction.

 With tennis courts, the orientation is especially important, because players on each side tend to be facing mostly in one direction, resulting in a huge disadvantage for whomever is staring into the sun.
 With a basketball court, players run around in more different directions, and the ball in play is much bigger and slower moving.

-Grabbing a rebound in less than ideal lighting conditions is a little less daunting than trying to return your opponent’s first serve while staring at the sun.
+Leaping to save an out-of-bounds ball in less-than-ideal lighting conditions can be more dangerous than trying to return your tennis opponent’s first serve while staring at the sun.

 Preparing the Base and Sub-Base

-The first step we recommend when preparing the site for construction is to seek the opinion of a registered engineer.
-An experienced engineer can evaluate the composition of the ground beneath the surface to make sure the proposed area is suitable for a basketball court installation.
+The first step we recommend when preparing the site for construction is to talk to a registered engineer.
+An experienced engineer can evaluate the composition of the ground beneath the surface to make sure the proposed area is suitable for a basketball court.

-It is unlikely something that dramatic would happen, but there can certainly be conditions that exist beneath the surface that could have a negative impact on the lifespan and durability of your court.
-If less than ideal conditions are found your engineer can provide recommendations for methods of preparing the site for construction.
+There can certainly be conditions that exist beneath the surface that could have a negative impact on the lifespan and durability of your court.
+If less than ideal-conditions are found, your engineer can recommend methods of preparing the site for construction.

 Once the subsurface conditions are known to be sufficient for basketball court construction, the topsoil should be removed to get rid of organic matter.
 Organic matter rots and breaks down, which makes it unstable.
-Then the ground is flattened and compacted to create a flat surface to build on.
+The ground is then flattened and compacted to create a flat surface to build on.

 The next step is to install a crushed stone base.
-The material used is commonly referred to as ABC/Crush and Run and is 1.5 inches minus, which means the largest stone is 1.5 inches big and includes everything from that size down including the fines.
+The material used is commonly referred to as ABC/Crush and Run and is 1.5 inches minus.
+This means the largest stone is 1.5 inches large and includes everything from that size down including the fines.
 Typically, the stone is installed to a thickness of approximately 6″ in depth.

 Applying the Asphalt Surface

-On top of the stone foundation goes the asphalt.
-Two inches of asphalt surface should be installed over the stone base at a minimum.
+The asphalt goes on top of the stone foundation.
+At a minimum, two inches of asphalt surface should be installed over the stone base.
 Ideally, when constructing a basketball court, asphalt should be paved in two lifts of 1.5″ each, for a total of 3″ asphalt surface.

 Acrylic Basketball Court Surface

 Novaplay® is the recommended surface for basketball courts.
-The system provides a high performance, heavy duty, color coating system for pavements that are subjected to more wear than tennis courts.
-The appearance of Novaplay is very similar to that of a tennis court surface, however, it is formulated with a tougher acrylic emulsion so as to be able to stand up to abuse from street shoes, roller skates, skateboards, vehicular traffic and objects such as furniture legs, etc.
+The system provides a high-performance, heavy-duty, color-coating system for pavements that are subjected to more wear than tennis courts.
+The appearance of Novaplay is very similar to that of a tennis court surface.
+The difference is that it is made with a tougher acrylic emulsion.
+This allows it to be able to stand up to abuse from street shoes, roller skates, skateboards, vehicular traffic, and objects such as furniture legs, etc.

 Basketball Court Accessories

 Perhaps you want to show some extra team spirit or add fun games for the kiddos.
-Talk to us about custom logos and pavement games.
+We can do custom logos and pavement games!